JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 }
 ```

-Using the callback it opens the usual browser file download dialog.
+Using the callback it opens the browser file download dialog.

 ## API